 The over-riding theme in my healing process is this: Jesus Christ purchased me with His blood.
 He wants me?
 Yes, at last I am loved.
 Jesus loves me.
 Jesus loves me not because I am good enough to be loved, but for free, like a present, and I want to keep His commandments out of gratitude.
 Not only the commandment to love one another but all Ten Commandments, too.
 The compelling story of salvation fills my conscious mind and eclipses human failings and haunting memories.
 I have chosen to allow Christ to heal my heart and make me sensitive for others who I might be able to help.
 Scars from my terrifying past are healing as I have resolved to not allow any human failing to keep me from the power of truth.

 If you are praying for someone the Lord has brought to your mind, please continue to do it.
 You never know the long-range effect your prayers may have on someone’s life.
-If you are discouraged or just plain mad write me.
-I care about you.
-You are important to the church.
-I will help you get started in the healing process.
-My e-mail address is Vivienne@nwi.net
+If you are discouraged or just plain mad I want you to know that I care about you and you are important to the church.
+I will pray the Lord will help you get started in the healing process.

 By Vivienne Evans

 Vivienne and her husband, Howard, were baptized and united with the Wenatchee WA Seventh-day Adventist Church in 2002.